 Public transit not only gives riders a way to get to work, school or fun around town, but it can also be a catalyst for change and growth in the neighborhoods it serves through transit-oriented development.

-Since 2011, more than $9.2 billion in commercial development has been completed, is currently under construction or is reasonably committed to within a half-mile radius of MetroLink stations across Missouri and Illinois.
+Since 2011, more than $10.2 billion in commercial development has been announced, is under construction or completed within a half-mile radius of MetroLink stations across Missouri and Illinois.

 Construction has finished on Expo at Forest Park, a new $90 million mixed-use transit-oriented development in the Skinker-DeBaliviere neighborhood of the city of St. Louis.

 Located along DeBaliviere Avenue, just north of Forest Park, it includes more than 278,000 square feet of residential and amenity space and 30,000 square feet of retail.